What Exactly is Certification?

 To be eligible to take the CAP exam, you must meet one of the following education/experience requirements:

-No College Degree – 4 years relevant work experience*
+No College Degree – Four years or 7,072 hours* of relevant work experience

-Associates 2-year Degree – 3 years relevant work experience*
+Associates 2-year Degree – Three Years or 5,304 hours* of relevant work experience

-Bachelors 4-year Degree – 2 years relevant work experience*
+Bachelors 4-year Degree – Two years or 3,536 hours* relevant work experience

 Relevant work experience can include: